 ---|---|---|

-Shape | Elongated fibre like projection. | A small branch like projection. |
+Shape | Elongated fiber like projection. | A small branch like projection. |

 Length | It is the longest part of a neuron. | A dendrite is comparatively shorter. |

-Structure | It contains neurofibrils but lacks Nissl’s granules and forms a synaptic knot at the end. | It contains both neuro- fibrils and Nissl’s granules. but does not form a synaptic knot at the end. |
+Structure | It contains neurofibrils but lacks Nissl’s granules and forms a synaptic knot at the end. | It contains both neuro- fibrils and Nissl’s granules.
+But does not form a synaptic knot at the end. |

-Number (in a single neuron) | A neuron has just one axon ( sometimes arising directly from a dendrite, but generally originated from the soma or cell body). | A neuron has many dendrites originated from the cell body. |
+Number (in a single neuron) | A neuron has just one axon ( sometimes from a dendrite but originating from the soma or cell body). | A neuron has many dendrites originating from the cell body. |

-Function | It transmits the electrical signal from the soma or cell body to the dendrite of another neuron. | Dendrite receives the electric signal from axon through the synaptic knot and brings it to the cell body of the neuron. |
+Function | It transmits the electrical signal from the soma or cell body to the dendrite of another neuron. | Dendrite receives the electric signal from the axon through the synaptic knot and brings it to the cell body of the neuron. |

 What is Axon?